Skip to main content

 # Cloudflare R2

-cloudstic init -store s3 \
+cloudstic init -store s3:my-bucket \

 -s3-endpoint https://<account_id>.r2.cloudflarestorage.com \

--s3-region auto \
+-s3-region auto

 # MinIO

-cloudstic init -store s3 \
+cloudstic init -store s3:my-bucket \

 -s3-endpoint https://minio.example.com \

--s3-region us-east-1 \
+-s3-region us-east-1

-Simplify with Environment Variables
+Simplify with Profiles

 ~/.bashrc or ~/.zshrc